scato/serializer/doc/internals/Core.md

 ----------------

 There is a facade that ties everything together.
 It has a `serialize()` and `deserialize()` method that take a format as a parameter.
-It uses a set of Serializer and Deserializer factories to instantiate de appropriate object, which does the real work.
+It uses a set of Serializer and Deserializer factories to instantiate the appropriate object.

+The object is discarded once it has done its work.
+This is a good thing.
+Serializers and Deserializers use Visitors, which are unsafe for reuse, since they are stateful.

 Type
 ----